 The following are just some brief instructions as to how to use the tools for the Mapathon:

 First things first, you need to sign up with OpenStreetMap (or just login if you already have an account).
 Here is how:

 Huckathon.org is a simple tool to help us coordinate the mapping effort.
 In simple terms, we have divided the whole area that we are working in (in Uganda) into squares, and we are going to map those squares one by one (to make sure no-one maps anything twice!).
-Though it might seem a bit inefficient, the golden rule is this: stick you your square!
+Though it might seem a bit inefficient, the golden rule is this: stick to your square!
 This is the only way to avoid any wasted effort!!

-Basically, your though process would be something like this:
+Basically, the process is something like this:

 Here are some examples:

 The huts are particularly sneaky, so keep a good eye out!

 Sometimes the areas will have been partially mapped, so maybe the roads have been added but not the buildings/huts.
 If you look at the map and think that it is incomplete then go for it!
 And if you aren’t sure, just ask!